Backends: Native vs WASM

 - Universal: Runs in Chrome, Firefox, Safari, Edge, and Node.js.

-- Zero Config: The
+- One package: The

 - Overhead: Marshalling data (especially large images) between JavaScript memory and WASM memory has a cost.